-Since 2012, Stoptober has supported more than 1.7 million people to give up smoking.
-The campaign offers free support and resources including apps, social media groups, and personal support from local health services.
+The Stoptober campaign offers free support and resources including apps, social media groups, and personal support from local health services.

 As dentists, we know that smoking can lead to an increased risk of oral cancer.
 According to statistics from the British Dental Association (BDA), oral cancers are some of the most preventable types of cancer, and over 90% of all oral cancer cases could be avoided.

 We always thoroughly check for any signs of oral cancer during our dental health assessments with our patients.

 From a point of view of your oral health, if you give up smoking:

 - Your risk of developing oral cancer will decrease